arcology-network/binary-releases/README.md

 The [Ammolite API](https://github.com/arcology-network/benchmarking/blob/main/ammolite-API.md) provides decriptions and examples of how to write Python scripts to to compile Solidty code and interact with a node cluster through [Ammolite](https://github.com/arcology-network/Ammolite) HTTP interfaces.

-> The docker image in the Benchmark suite has all the nessaray libraries and tools installed, so please don't try to reinstall them.
+> The docker image in the Benchmark comes with all the nessaray libraries and tools, so please don't try to reinstall them.

 ---